 - The property was built prior to 1978 (original foundation/structure) AND

 - The property is in the city of Philadelphia

 The new law will be implemented over the course of five years, starting in the highest affected areas.

 Councilwoman Reynolds Brown also introduced legislation to amend Chapter 9-3900 regarding “Property Licenses and Owner Accountability.”
 The amendment would call for all Philadelphia landlords who operate under an LLC to disclose the names of specific individuals with an equity interest in the corporation.
 The bill also requires all LLCs to identify an individual who can receive orders, notices, and summonses.

 In 2016, nearly 2,700 children tested in Philadelphia had harmful levels of lead in their blood.
 The future changes for Philadelphia lead paint laws will work toward providing healthier homes for families and toward keeping children safe.

 Bay Property Management Group Philadelphia is devoted to helping property owners understand the lead paint laws with our resources center.
 We can answer any questions you may have about your Philly rental property.
-To learn more about how we build a valued partnership with all of our property owners, contact Bay Management Group today.
+To learn more about how we build a valued partnership with all of our property owners, contact Bay Property Management Group in Philadelphia today.